Mad Men: Identity and memory

 Television commentators have noted the series's study of identity.
-This theme is explored most candidly through Don Draper's identity fraud during the Korean War, in which he takes on an officer's name to desert the army.
+This theme is explored most candidly through Don Draper's identity fraud during and after the Korean War, in which he takes on the name of an officer, whom he had accidentally killed, to desert the army and enter a more prestigious and successful lifestyle.
 Tim Goodman considers identity to be the show's leitmotiv, calling Don Draper "a man who's been living a lie for a long time.
 He's built to be a loner.
 And over the course of three seasons we've watched him carry this existential angst through a fairy-tale life of his own creation."
 As noted by Gawker:Not only is the agency of Sterling Cooper Draper Pryce in the business of spinning them—or at least warping the truth—to sell product, but the main character, Don Draper, is built on a lie.
 Just like one of his campaigns, his whole identity is a sweet fabrication, a kind of candy floss spun out of opportunity, innuendo, and straight-up falsehood.The New Republic writer Ruth Franklin said that "The show's method is to take us behind the scenes of the branding of American icons—Lucky Strike cigarettes, Hilton hotels, Life cereal—to show us not how the products themselves were created, but how their 'very sexy…very magical' images were dreamed up."
 She went on to say that, "In this way, we are all Don Drapers, obsessed with selling an image rather than tending to what lies underneath.
 Draper's fatal flaw is his lack of psychological awareness: He is at once perfectly tuned into the desires of America and entirely out of touch with his own character."
 One reviewer said that "Identity is a key theme in Mad Men, and nobody is ever quite who they appear to be.
 Each one is filled with thwarted ambitions and frustrated dreams, none more so than Don Draper himself, whose closet, it's gradually revealed over Seasons 1 and 2, is filled with proverbial skeletons."